dbos-inc/dbos-transact-ts/CONTRIBUTING.md

 If you are stuck, need help, or wondering if a certain contribution will be welcome, please ask!
 Either in our Discord or Github discussions.

 ## Code of conduct

+It is important to us that contributing to DBOS-TS will be a pleasant experience, if necessary, please refer to our [code of conduct](CODE_OF_CONDUCT.md) for participation guidelines.